-When developing references always cross-check it in the Referencing Library Guide before you submit the assignment.
-This guide provides APA 7th styled examples and general formatting advice.
-Citation generators and reference management tools can produce errors, so it is essential to have an understanding of referencing rules.
+You can use citation generators and reference management tools (e.g., EndNote, MyBib) but be aware these can produce errors, so it is essential to have an understanding of referencing rules and cross-check it with the APA 7th Referencing Guide.
 You may need to correct missing information (such as DOIs), italicise titles or, ensure correct capitalisation.

 Reference management systems and generators are tools designed to support your research by storing and managing resources and their citations.
 They can help you: